 What Are You Afraid to Ask God For?

 What are afraid to place in God’s hands for fear that He will not take care of it?
 What if God really seems to not come through?

 The second example comes from the media.
-At a young age Ted Turner wanted to become a missionary.
+At a young age, Ted Turner, the cable network owner, wanted to become a missionary.
 Then as a teenager his sister became seriously ill.
 He spent an hour a day praying to God for her to get well.
 She eventually died a painful death.
 Turner thought, “how could God let my sister suffer so much?”
 This experience seems to have been the impetus for his atheism.